 Here are a few other common causes of sciatica (1):

 - piriformis syndrome (a muscle in the buttock area)

-Treating the root cause of sciatica and identifying what are the risk factors for sciatica lead to better results and longer lasting relief.
+Treating the underlying cause of sciatica and identifying the risk factors for sciatica will usually lead to better results and longer lasting relief.